ywharton/sql-socialsci/_episodes/02-sql-db-browser.md

 The 'Database Structure' tab also provides some metadata about each table.
 If you click on the down arrow next to a table name, you will see information about the columns, which in databases are referred to as 'fields', and their assigned data types (the rows of a database table are called *records*).
 Each field contains one variety or type of data, often numbers or text.
 You can see in the Plots table that most fields contain numbers (INTEGER, REAL, or floating point numbers/decimals and TEXT) while the Crops table is mostly made up of INTEGER fields.

+The "Execute SQL" tab is where we'll be typing our queries to retrieve information from the database tables.

 ## A Note About Data Types

 The main data types that are used in SAFI database are `INTEGER` and `TEXT` which define what value the table column can hold.